WickrInc/wickrio_addon/README.md

 # WickrIO API Addon

-This is the Node.js low level API's to the WickrIO bot engine
+This is the Node.js low level APIs to the WickrIO bot engine

 ## Description:

-This is the Node.js low leve API's that provide access to the WickrIO's bot client.
+This is the Node.js low level APIs that provide access to the WickrIO's bot client.
 You will be able to do at least the following operations:

 * Send and receive messages and files
 * Create, modify, leave, delete and configure secure rooms